BugelNiels/ccheckmate/README.md

 -Wl,--wrap,main
 ```

-Note that if the test suite is being run, the actual code is not!
+> Note that if the test suite is being run, the actual code is not!

-## Example Usage
+## Usage

 While using this framework, it is good practice to split unit tests concerned with different things into separate files.
 Tests that should be grouped together should reside in the same file.

 A test file consists only of a `.c` file.
 At the top of this file, include `ccheckmate.h`.
+If you want to run the tests within a particular `.c` file, simply include said file in the compilation process.

-To declare a test function, simply write `ccm_test(<function_name>)`.
+The manner in which a test is declared is by writing: `ccm_test(<function_name>)`.
 Note that the function name cannot contain spaces in this case.

+### Example Usage

-For example, if we want to write a test that checks whether two variables are equal:
+For example, if we want to write a test that checks whether two variables are equal, we can write the following:

 ```C
 ccm_test(testEqual) {